Learning Ukulele with Curt

 Evaluating a Teacher's Experience

 Here are a few questions you can ask prospective teachers and, generally speaking, what their answers should be.
-I'll also input my perspective, which should give some info on accurately evaluating a potential teacher or on-line content.
+I'll also input my perspective, which should give some info on accurately evaluating a potential teacher or online content.

-Questions from Students Point of View
+Questions from the Student's Point of View

 What is the teacher's experience?
 How long have they been teaching?
 Who were their teachers?
 What styles of music do you teach?
 How many students do they have, and how long does a student remain with them?
 Are the lessons customized to your goals?
-Are the lessons private or group?
+Are the lessons private or in groups?
 How are lessons structured?
 What materials do you use?
 What do I need for lessons?
 How is payment structured?

 How Long Have You Been Teaching?

 Find a local performer that you admire.
-Search out their teacher, the teacher of that teacher.
-Remember, just like in professional sports, the best coaches are not necessarily the best players.
+Search out their teacher, the teacher of that teacher, etc. Remember, just like in professional sports, the best coaches are not necessarily the best players.
 It's one thing to be able to do it, and another to explain and teach others to do the same.

 Are the Lessons Private or Group?

 You'll make the best progress with private one-on-one lessons and coaching.
-These private lessons can be in-person or with the Internet via video services like Skype, Zoom, Apple FaceTime, or a correspondence lesson program using email.
+These private lessons can be in-person or via the Internet via video services like Skype, Zoom, Apple FaceTime, or a correspondence lesson program using email.
 Unless you're a total beginner and merely looking for an overview or just shopping, stay away from group lessons.
 However, group lessons, workshops, and seminars are a great way to supplement your private teaching.

 What Styles of Music Does a Teacher Teach?